silentshadow88/EntPack/README.md

   - AIMP Player
   - MicroG (with setting at apps)

-## Note:This installation method requires 7zip to be installed on your computer.
+## Note1:This installation method requires 7zip to be installed on your computer.
 Please download and install 7zip from [here](https://www.7-zip.org/) if you don't have it already.Pleased read the steps carefully before proceed.

 ## Steps